Announcements

 Questions?

-Please email us for any questions or issues that may arise.
+Please email us at chicagolinguisticsociety62@gmail.com for any questions or issues that may arise.